 Today’s post is part of a weekly series called “Travel Toss-Up,” in which we ask you to take your pick between two amazing travel experiences.

-This week’s toss-up offers a choice of two delicious light bites.
+This week’s toss-up offers a choice of two cities with over-the-top architecture.

 Would you rather…

 … check out Gaudi’s fantastical visions in Barcelona, or …

 Visitors to Barcelona can’t miss the influence of architect Antoni Gaudi, whose whimsically designed buildings include the eternally-under-construction Sagrada Familia church, the colorful Casa Batllo and the flowing lines of Parc Guell, pictured above.
 Dubai is home to Burj Khalifa, the world’s tallest skyscraper; Burj Al Arab, the first hotel to proclaim itself a “seven-star” property; and numerous other lavish buildings.

 Wrapped in delicate rice paper and stuffed with a tasty mix of lettuce, cucumber, carrot, daikon and either pork or shrimp, spring rolls are a must-try when visiting Vietnam or other Southeast Asian countries.
 Meanwhile, tapas encompass a range of bite-size appetizers or snacks in Spain, ranging from fried squid to cured cheese topped with anchovies.

 There’s something about train travel that just feels romantic.
 You’re not behind the wheel; you’re not in a middle seat at high altitude; you’re simply coasting along with an oftentimes sweeping view.
 This form of travel lends itself well to getting lost in thought, so why not use it to do something memorable?
 Here are three ways to turn your next rendezvous with the rails into more than just an ordinary journey.